-In 2011, one-half of each retainer was paid to the directors in the form of restricted stock units under our Stock Incentive Plan that are deferred until after the director's termination of service from the board.
-Directors were permitted to choose to receive the balance of their retainers in cash or to defer all or a portion of the balance into restricted stock units.
+One-half of each retainer is required to be paid to the directors in the form of restricted stock units under our Stock Incentive Plan that are deferred until after the director's termination of service from the board.
+Directors may choose to receive the balance of their retainers in cash or to defer all or a portion of the balance into restricted stock units.
 All directors are reimbursed for board and committee meeting expenses, but no meeting attendance fees are paid in addition to the annual retainers.
-Beginning in 2012, one-half of each retainer is paid in cash and the other half is paid in stock.
-Directors are permitted to defer all or a portion of their retainers into restricted stock units under our Stock Incentive Plan that are deferred until after the director's termination of service from the board.

-The following table summarizes the compensation earned by our directors other than I. S. Gordon for service during 2011.
+The following table summarizes the compensation earned by our directors other than I. S. Gordon for service during 2010.